Click to skip to site content

 Ordinary People: Photorealism and the Work of Art since 1968

-The first large-scale exhibition to reexamine the postwar art movement of photorealism and trace its lineages in art of the present day, Ordinary People: Photorealism and the Work of Art since 1968 includes more than forty artists (largely though not exclusively North American), spans the 1960s to the present, and features paintings alongside drawings and sculptures.
+Reexamining the postwar art movement of photorealism and tracing its lineages in art of the present day, Ordinary People: Photorealism and the Work of Art since 1968 includes more than forty artists (largely though not exclusively North American), spans the 1960s to the present, and features paintings, drawings, and sculptures.
 This historical, scholarly, group exhibition recovers the social art history of photorealism and complicates its meaning as a realism.

-The exhibition is accompanied by a 256-page scholarly catalogue co-published by MOCA and DelMonico Books.
+The exhibition is accompanied by a 256-page catalogue co-published by MOCA and DelMonico Books.

 Ordinary People: Photorealism and the Work of Art since 1968 is organized by Anna Katz, Senior Curator, with Paula Kroll, Curatorial Assistant, The Museum of Contemporary Art, Los Angeles.